cerner/terra-core/packages/terra-list/docs/List.md

 # Terra List

-The Terra List is a structural component to arrange content within list/listitems.
+The Terra List is a structural component to vertically arrange content within list/listitems.

 ## Getting Started